An Interview with Rik Fox of Steeler & W.A.S.P.

 Interested in learning more about the early demos of W.A.S.P.?
 Check out the link below:

-2 responses to “An Interview with Rik Fox of Steeler & W.A.S.P.”
+2 thoughts on “An Interview with Rik Fox of Steeler & W.A.S.P.

 1. It’s like people think wasp is this big cash car when everyone’s hands are out.
 Even if you were in the band so what.
 What do you want Blackie to do?
 Yes you were in the band for four months and did cool things.
 Do you want money or something?
 Wasp is not a cash cow.